theryangeary/theryangeary.github.io/_posts/2019-01-02-working-with-multiple-files-in-vim.md

 ---

-I was recently asked by another member of [udellug](https://www.lug.udel.edu/) about my "top three tips for working with multiple file/large projects in vim".
+I was recently asked by another member of [udellug](https://www.lug.udel.edu/) about my "top three tips for working with multiple files/large projects in vim".
 Three quickly turned into six as I felt these six topics are a great place to start for transitioning from using vim for odds and ends to living in vim and taking full advantage of its capabilities.
-My six tips are to learn about: shell commands, buffers, windows, tabs, sessions, and using git inside vim.
+My six tips are about: shell commands, buffers, windows, tabs, sessions, and using git inside vim.

 ### 1. Shell commands